sleak-lbl/weekly-emails/items/coriosupgrade.md

-### Cori OS Upgrade and New Default Environment in March 2022
+### Cori OS Upgrade and New Default Environment in Two Weeks

-In order to remain in compliance with minimum requirements for support from HPE/Cray, Cori will undergo an **operating system (OS) upgrade during the scheduled maintenance on March 16, 2022.**
+In order to remain in compliance with minimum requirements for support from HPE/Cray, Cori will undergo an **operating system (OS) upgrade during the scheduled maintenance the week after next, on March 16, 2022.**

 At that time, we will also update the default user programming environment on Cori for the first time since January 2020.
 The default Cray Developer